 - Cooking equipment (pots, pans, camp stove, dish detergent, feast gear including a mug on a strap to hang from your belt)

 - Food (cooler items including fruit, veggies and cold cuts, boxed/canned non-perishables, drinks including water and alcohol).
-The camp store has real food – fruits and veggies, bread, pastries, even some meat and dairy, and there’s a Super Wal-Mart about 20 minutes from the site, so don’t bring a week’s worth – it’ll only spoil in the heat and rain anyway.
+The camp store has real food, so don’t bring a week’s worth – it’ll only spoil in the heat and rain anyway.
 And yes, you can eat at the food court instead of cooking, but it will cost a lot more than making it yourself.

 - Toiletries (soap & shampoo, towels, medications, 1st aid kit, bug spray, sunscreen, earplugs for light sleepers, safety pins, plastic trash bags, clothes pins to hang wet clothes, tissues)

 - Misc. (basket or tote bag, blank book or note book with a pen/pencil, folding table, candles, flashlight, batteries, banner, book to read and/or board games, plastic basin for washing your clothes, dishes and feet!)

 - “Toys” (armor & weapons, scribal supplies, musical instruments, embroidery, archery equipment, throwing weapons, etc.)

 - Leave room for the stuff you’ll buy at Pennsic to come home!
 If possible, come with your suitcases/totes about 1/4 empty – even if you don’t buy much, stuff never packs as tightly going home as it did getting there.

-- Ladies, expect your monthly cycle to get out of whack, so bring supplies even if you’re not expecting to need them, or plan on a quick trip to the Coopers’ store.
+- Ladies, expect your monthly cycle to get out of whack, so you may want to bring supplies even if you’re not expecting to need them, or plan on a quick trip to the Coopers’ store.
 It has feminine hygiene supplies but with limited options, so you may not find your preferred brand or type.
 Note: a friend who did the math told me that, if you are at Pennsic for two weeks, there is a 70% chance you will have your period while there.